mickknutson/spring_security_course/chapter03/README.md

 During the course of this chapter, we will cover the following topics:

-* Leverage Spring Security’s annotations and Java-based configuration
 * Discovering how to obtain the details of the currently logged-in user
-* Adding the ability to log in after creating a new account
+* Adding the ability to log in after creating a new account has been created
 * Learning the simplest method for indicating to Spring Security, that a user is authenticated
 * Creating custom UserDetailsService and AuthenticationProvider implementations that properly decouple the rest of the application from Spring Security
 * Adding domain-based authentication to demonstrate how to authenticate with more than just a username and password